filius-fall/filius-fall.github.io/_posts/2020-12-31-New-Year's-Resolution.md

 6. Maintain a blog to make sure to follow above
 7. Set specific targets for every month at the start
 8. Work on your addictions(Social media).
+9. Build a system(Write it down in your own private Journal)